 State race tracks conducting live meets also can accommodate Preakness betting, if they are allowing spectators.
 Simulcasting facilities, which allow a specified number of customers, add another betting venue.

 Here are the New York tracks bettors can consult with and/or attend as the event draws closer:

 |Tioga Downs||2834 W. River Rd||Nichols|

 |Yonkers Raceway||810 Yonkers Ave||Yonkers|

-The Kentucky Derby winner has run in the Preakness every year but once since 1996 and always becomes a betting magnet.
+Any Kentucky Derby winner running in the Preakness always become a betting magnet.
 In recent years, most Derby winners have been short-priced and have run well in the Preakness.
 Bettors have been able to key their wagering efforts around those horses.